christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 desired by our users since it has an edge on performance and monetary cost [@zhou2021fault]."

+"MongoDB is strongly consistent by default: reads and writes are performed across the primary member of a replica set.
+Applications can optionally read from secondary replicas where the data is eventually consistent by default."

 #### etcd / Kubernetes

 - Raft